Japanese Symbolism

 03 May 2020

-The Japanese Star depicts ‘Asanoha,’ one of the most tradition Japanese pattern.
+The Japanese Star depicts ‘Asanoha,’ one of the most tradition Japanese patterns.
 Asanoha represents hemp leaves which are fast growing and durable, therefore the pattern is commonly associated with children and the hope that they grow strong and healthy.

 Japanese folklore state that the lion dogs ‘Shisa’ are wards that protects from evil.
 Commonly seen as gargoyles or statues that flank the entrance to a home, it is said that Shisa with their mouth open scare away the bad, while Shisa with their mouth closed keep in the good.